 Due to COVID-19 restrictions, Klamath Falls Friends Church is not having Sunday Worship services.
 Friends Food Pantry is still open the last two Tuesdays of each month, 4:30-6:30 p.m.
 Please visit our Facebook page for more information.

 Saturday Night Alive, 6 p.m. at Last Days Harvest Ministires, 35601 S. Chiloquin Rd.

 Mt.
 Laki Community Presbyterian Church

-Methodist lay minister Dave Glidden will share a sermon titled “Facing our Fear” based on Luke 1:57-79 at the 10 a.m. service at 12570 Hwy 39.
-Music will be provided by Charles, Cary, and Grace Charles.
+Barbata Dechlinger, lay minister for Presbyterian Churches will be sharing the sermon “Gloom,.
+Despair and Agony on me” based on Jeremiah 28:5-9 at the 10 a.m. service at 12570 Hwy 39.
+Music will be provided by Charles Charles.

 Peace Memorial Evangelical Presbyterian Church

-Pastor Aaron Beaty will conclude the sermon series on I Peter this Sunday at Peace Memorial Presbyterian Church, 4431 S 6th St. This week’s sermon is “Shepherd the Flock” from I Peter 5:1-14.
+Pastor Aaron Beaty will begin a sermon series on the “Minor Prophets” this Sunday at Peace Memorial Presbyterian Church, 4431 S 6th St. This week’s sermon is “”Because of His Love” from Malachi 1-3.
 Recommended safety measures will be in place.
 Those who do not yet feel safe in public worship may view the sermon at peaceepc.org.
-The online Wednesday study on “The End of Days According to Scripture” is also available.
 A fellowship time will be held today from 11 a.m. to noon, Recommended safety precautions will be followed.
 Access to sermons, devotionals and other aids can be made through the Peace Memorial Facebook page or by going directly to the website.

 St. Mark’s Anglican Church